Kentucky Derby pedigree profile: Fierceness

 Fierceness is a son of City of Light, a speedy yet versatile runner who won the Malibu (G1) and Triple Bend (G1) sprinting seven furlongs, the Breeders’ Cup Dirt Mile (G1) racing a one-turn mile, and the Pegasus World Cup (G1) and Oaklawn H. (G2) racing 1 1/8 miles around two turns.
 For good measure, he stretched his speed over 1 1/4 miles to finish third in the Gold Cup at Santa Anita (G1).

 City of Light’s first foals hit the races in 2022, and they’ve since shown a propensity to shine racing around two turns.
-Chop Chop won the Juvenile Fillies S. racing one mile on turf before switching to dirt for a runner-up finish in the Alcibiades (G1).
+Chop Chop won the Juvenile Fillies S. and Wintegreen S. racing one mile, in addition to finishing second in the 1 1/16-mile Alcibiades (G1).
 Mimi Kakushi nabbed the UAE Oaks (G3) racing 1,900 meters (about 1 3/16 miles).
-And now Fierceness has shown abundant talent over 1 1/16 miles in the Breeders’ Cup Juvenile.
+And now Fierceness has shown abundant talent over 1 1/16 miles in the Breeders’ Cup Juvenile and 1 1/8 miles in the Florida Derby.

 But wait, it gets better.
 The dam of Fierceness is Nonna Bella, a daughter of Stay Thirsty out of Nonna Mia.
 Stay Thirsty was long-winded enough to win the 1 1/4-mile Travers (G1) and finish second in the 1 1/2-mile Belmont (G1), but speedy enough to cut back in trip and win the one-mile Cigar Mile H. (G1).
 Nonna Mia finished third in the one-mile Frizette (G1) and previously foaled 1 1/8-mile Wood Memorial (G1) winner and Kentucky Derby participant Outwork.